-In order to carry out monitoring inspections in an intensive, effective and efficient manner, the MHLW will determine the number of inspections to be conducted for each inspection item stipulated for the monitoring inspection (hereinafter referred to as "the Monitoring Plan") which is able to detect with a certain level of reliability from statistical viewpoint as a basis, and taking into account the violation rate, the number of import notifications filed, the import weight and potential impacts on the public health.
-In addition, consider strengthening a system as necessary for efficient inspection implementation.
+In order to carry out monitoring inspections in an intensive, effective and efficient manner, the MHLW determines the number of inspections to be conducted for each inspection item stipulated for the monitoring inspection (hereinafter referred to as "the Monitoring Plan") which is able to detect with a certain statistical confidence level as a basis, and taking into account the violation rate, the number of import notifications, the import weight and potential impacts on the public health.
+Monitoring inspections on those foods in which any violation was not found in previous inspections are also implemented at certain rate.
+In addition, development of a system necessary for efficient inspection implementation is considered.

-For the Monitoring Plan for FY 2022, the number of inspections shall be about 100,000 cases as shown in Schedule 1, and the Monitoring Plan may be reviewed taking into consideration import trends, inspection results, survey results of food hygiene regulations at the stage of exporting countries, and information about food-related health damages and recalls of unsanitary foods occurring in exporting countries.
+For the Monitoring Plan for FY 2023, the number of inspections shall be about 100,000 cases as shown in Schedule 1, and the Monitoring Plan may be reviewed taking into consideration of import trends, inspection results, survey results of food hygiene regulations of exporting countries, and information on occurrence of food-related health damages and recalls of unhygienic foods in exporting countries.

-In addition, the MHLW will ensure the steady implementation of inspections of residual agricultural chemicals in accordance with the Positive List System3, taking into account the regulations concerning agricultural chemicals in other countries, the status of their use, cases of detecting agricultural chemicals as well as violation cases of agricultural food products at the time of import.
+In addition, the MHLW ensures the steady implementation of inspections on agricultural chemical residues in accordance with the Positive List System^{3}, taking into account the regulations concerning agricultural chemicals in other countries, the status of their use, cases of detecting agricultural chemicals as well as violation cases of agricultural food products at the time of import.

-3 Positive List System for residual agricultural chemicals means a system that prohibits, in principle, the sale, etc. of foods in which agricultural chemicals remain in excess of a predetermined level that may not harm human health.
+3 Positive List System for agricultural chemical residues means a system that prohibits, in principle, the sale, etc. of foods in which agricultural chemicals are contained in excess of the quantity specified as unlikely to cause harm to human health.

-In addition to continuing to conduct inspections based on the status of violations, in order to prevent the occurrence of health hazards, priority will be given to inspections of similar foods reported foodborne disease cases both in Japan and other countries and other items such as aflatoxins, pathogenic microorganisms that are likely to cause health hazards.
+In addition to continuing to conduct inspections based on the status of violations, priority will be given to inspections of similar foods with which foodborne disease cases both in Japan and other countries are reported and other items such as aflatoxins, pathogenic microorganisms that are likely to cause health hazards, to prevent the occurrence of health hazards.